 - The fashion dolls often have different fancy crowns for both Anna and Elsa.

-- Costume Porn: Whether simple clothes or a Pimped-Out Dress, a lot of detail is given, such as the snowflake motifs on at least two of Elsa's outfits.
+- Costume Porn: Whether simple clothes or a Pimped-Out Dress, a lot of detail is given, such as the snowflake motifs on at least four of Elsa's outfits (her Snow Queen dress in Frozen, her holiday dress in Olaf's Frozen Adventure, her nightgown in Frozen II, and her travel outfit in Frozen II).

 - Anna, Elsa, and Olaf are among the playable characters in the Disney Infinity games.